 It has many vitamins and nutrients as well as probiotics for helping keep the digestive system healthy.

-Your bearded dragon must get the best fruits, vegetables, and salads in their diet.
+Your bearded dragon must get the best fruits, vegetables, and salads in its diet.

 Failing to do so can result in a severe imbalance in their nutrition, which may shorten their lifespan.

 By making sure you feed adult bearded dragons with 70% of their diet based on plants and switching up the types of plants they eat, you’re setting them up for long and healthy life.